coreeng/core-platform-docs/content/app/configuration.md

         -f helm-charts/config/integration.yaml \
 ```

-This will ensure that the helm invocation sources values from the two new files, and the last file wins so integration properties will win out over common properties.
+This will ensure that helm sources values from the two new files, and the last file wins so integration properties will win out over common properties.

 Our application expects these to be supplied as DATABASE_HOSTNAME and APP_MODE - we then add the following block in our `deployments.yaml` template: